D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - you need to disable the peer before movinng the VNet Yes
-The peering **must be disabled before THE vnET moving to the destination RG**.
+The peering **must be disabled before the Vnet moving to the destination RG**.
-Whe a VNet is moved to a new RG then all its contanied VMs and other resources must be moved as well.
+When a VNet is moved to a new RG then all its contanied VMs and other resources must be moved as well.

 - you can move the VNet within the same subscription Yes